rhdhorchestrator/workflow-software-templates/scaffolder-templates/github-workflows/basic-workflow/docs/GithubBasicDoc.md

 - Owner: A drop down menu will reveal potential owners for this workflow
 - System: An entity from the catalog.

-## Page 2: Workflow Type
+### Page 2: Workflow Type

-On this page, the user will choose a the workflow type (infrastructure / assessment).
+On this page, the user will choose a the workflow type
+* Infrastructure
+* Assessment

 Upon choosing 'Assesment', the user will be required to provide an additional parameter:
 - Infrastructure Workflow ID: Workflow ID, the unique identifier of the infrastructure worklow available in the environment

 ### Page 3: Build Enviroment